RajicDenis/CyberLainMVC/README.md

 ### MODEL
 _______________________________________________________________
 - Create models inside the app/models directory
-- A default User model is already created
 - Every model needs a construct method that connects to the database

 ```